PatrickVuscan/LBC-Frontend/README.md

  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem? -->

-- Our LBC app attempts to arm BIPOC (Black, Indigenous, and People of Color) youth ages 6 - 16 with resources that will allow them to stand up for social justice issues that matter most to them.
+- Our LBC app attempts to arm BIPOC (Black, Indigenous, and People of Color) youth ages 6 - 16 with various empowerment and mental health resources that will allow them to feel safe, welcome, and healthy.

 ## Key Features
  <!-- * Describe the key features in the application that the user can access.